ben46/JSONModel/README.md

 ## JSONModel integrate with sqlite3

-This is this a framework which can be easily used to *json modelling* and *sqlite CRUD*.
+This is this a framework which can be easily used for *json modelling* and *sqlite CRUD*.

 The whole project is base on the two famous framework in objc: [JSONModel](https://github.com/icanzilb/JSONModel) and [FMDB](https://github.com/ccgus/fmdb).